astronomer/docs/astro/best-practices/deploy-with-api.md

 id: deploy-with-api
 ---

-While you can deploy code to Astro using the GitHub Integration, the Astro CLI, or by configuring a CI/CD pipeline, you might prefer to use the Astro API to automate deploying code.
-Using the Astro API can solve some of the deploy automation issues that can result because some CI/CD configurations are not compatible with the GitHub Integration and the Astro CLI requires you to install Docker.
+While you can deploy code using the Astro GitHub Integration, the Astro CLI, or by configuring a CI/CD pipeline, you might prefer to use the Astro API to automate deploying code.
+Using the Astro API is the most straightforward way to deploy code and requires very few additional dependencies, meaning it is compatible with most CI/CD configurations.

-Instead of using the other code deploy options, you can instead use the Astro API Deploy endpoints to perform `IMAGE_ONLY`, `DAG_ONLY`, or both `IMAGE_AND_DAG` Deploys.
+If the Astro API has access to your Astro project files, you can use the Astro API `deploy` endpoints to complete an image deploy or DAG deploy.
+You can then implement scripts to automate deploys as a workaround to not using the Astro CLI or Astro GitHub integration.

-This guide contains an example of an entire deploy flow and the respective scripts that you can use to deploy code with the Astro API using bash scripts.
-It also includes an example of a script that can make deploys depending on the files changed, in case you want to use those steps and integrate into your own CI/CD pipelines.
+This best practice guide walks through the steps that are necessary to deploy code to Astro using the Astro API.
+It also provides example bash scripts that implement these steps for different types of deploy workflows in your own CI/CD pipelines.

 ## Feature overview

-This guide highlights the following Astro features to use for automating code deploys:
+This guide highlights the following Astro features:

 - The Astro API [`Deploy` endpoint](https://www.astronomer.io/api/platform-api-reference/deploy/list-deploys) to create and manage code deploys to an Astro Deployment.